 Even if the court dismisses a BAC test refusal, you might still face a serious DUI charge in Florida.
 DUI convictions may not be expunged, and you will benefit from working with an experienced defense lawyer to help you have your charge dismissed or reduced.
 Afterward, it may be possible to have the charge itself expunged from your record to protect your quality of life.

 With a strong defense lawyer protecting your rights, it may also be possible to avoid a driver’s license suspension.
 Contact attorney Brian P. Gabriel of The Law Office of Gabriel & Gabriel to discuss your DUI charge.
-Our firm has provided competent DUI defense for more than 25 years in Palm Beach County, and our aim is always to achieve the best possible result for our clients.
-For a free consultation, call 561-622-5575 or complete our contact form.
+Brian Gabriel has provided competent DUI defense for more than 30 years in Palm Beach County and the surrounding areas, and his aim is always to achieve the best possible result for every client.
+For a free consultation, call 561-622-5575 or complete a contact form.